Shildo/Shildo/README.md

 ### Hi everyone 👋, i'm Guido Marzocchini and i like to code.
-I'm a Front-end developer from Argentina 🇦🇷
+I'm a Full-Stack developer from Argentina 🇦🇷
 ___

 #### If you want to get in touch with me, don't hesitate to sent me an [Email](mailto:guido.marzocchini@gmail.com)

+#### Or if you want to check out my portfolio here it is (marzocchini.vercel.app)

 #### My skills